Best Practices from Springshare

 The general intent of the UK Libraries' Research and Course Guides is to provide subject-oriented pathfinders/instructional guides and class-oriented pages that ideally guide students through specific approaches to assignments.

 Links to Research Guides on the Springshare site can be added to any information resource record using the Subject Associations box on the staff-side of the website using the Information Resource input form.

 To avoid confusion, duplication and overlap, URLs to all Electronic Resources will be maintained on the UK website.
 This will make the maintenance of the links added to the Springshare site much more manageable.
 Information Resources Process for Research Guides details the process for using these resources on the Springshare site.

-Once a new Research Guide is ready for public use, send the name of the Guide to firstname.lastname@example.org so it can added to the main wesite for use in Information Resource records and on the research guide listings on campus library pages.
+Once a new Research Guide is ready for public use, send the name of the Guide to email@example.com so it can added to the main website for use in Information Resource records and on the research guide listings on campus library pages.